-This Charter Contract may be terminated, after written notice to the School, and the Charter Contract revoked by the Commission in accordance with the provisions of HRS §302D-18 and associated administrative rules in HAR Title 8 Chapter 505.
+This Charter Contract may be terminated, after written notice to the SCHOOL, and the Charter Contract revoked by the COMMISSION in accordance with the provisions of HRS §302D-18 and associated administrative rules in HAR Title 8 Chapter 505.

-The Commission may terminate the Charter Contract for any of the following reasons:
+The COMMISSION may terminate the Charter Contract for any of the following reasons:

-- (a).
-Any of the grounds provided for under HRS §302D-18, as it exists now or may be amended; - (b).
-A material and substantial violation of any of the terms, condition, standards, or procedures set forth in the Charter Contract; - (c).
-Failure to meet generally accepted standards of fiscal management and/or school's lack of financial viability; - (d).
-Failure to provide the Commission with access to information and records; - (e).
-Substantial violation of any provision of Applicable Law; - (f).
-Failure to meet or make sufficient progress towards the goals, objectives, Performance Frameworks expectations, applicable federal requirements or other terms identified in this Charter Contract;

-- (g).
-Bankruptcy, insolvency, or substantial delinquency in payments, by the School; and - (h).
-Submission of inaccurate, incomplete, or misleading information in its Application or in response to a Commission's request for information or documentation.
+- 1. Any of the grounds provided for under HRS §302D-18, as it exists now or may be amended; - 2.
+A material and substantial violation of any of the terms, condition, standards, or procedures set forth in the Charter Contract; - Failure to meet generally accepted standards of fiscal management and/or SCHOOL'S lack of financial viability; - 4.
+Failure to provide the COMMISSION with access to information and records; - 5.
+Substantial violation of any provision of Applicable Law; - Failure to meet or make sufficient progress towards the goals, objectives, Performance Frameworks expectations, applicable federal requirements or other terms identified in this Charter Contract; - 7.
+Bankruptcy, insolvency, or substantial delinquency in payments, by the SCHOOL; and - Submission of inaccurate, incomplete, or misleading information in its Application, in its annual audits in accordance with Section 8.9, or in response to a COMMISSION'S request for information or documentation including financial information for fiscal audits.

-This Charter Contract may also be terminated if the Commission determines that there are insufficient funds available for the operation of the School.
+This Charter Contract may also be terminated if the COMMISSION determines that there are insufficient funds available for the operation of the SCHOOL.
 Insufficient funds shall include, but not be limited to, reduction in, or elimination of, state allocation of funds.
-It shall also include depletion of grants or other funding sources to a degree that the Commission determines the School is no longer financially viable.
-Such termination will be effective on the date identified in the notice, which will be thirty (30) days or sooner, if the Commission determines that a shorter period is warranted.
+It shall also include depletion of grants or other funding sources to a degree that the COMMISSION determines the SCHOOL is no longer financially viable.
+Such termination will be effective on the date identified in the notice, which will be thirty (30) days or sooner, if the COMMISSION determines that a shorter period is warranted.